 Learn more about therapy.

-Lifestyle changes: Healthy lifestyles changes can be an important part of overall recovery.
+Lifestyle changes: Healthy lifestyle changes can be an important part of overall recovery.
 This includes: sticking to a regular sleep schedule; reducing consumption of alcohol, caffeine, and similar substances; and exercising regularly.
 Some may use meditation, mind-body practices, and spirituality as resources as well.

 Learn more about living a healthy lifestyle.